aws/aws-application-networking-k8s/docs/deployment/index.md

        "arn": "arn:aws:vpc-service-network:us-west-2:694065802095:service/svc-00422586e3362607e"
    }
    ```
-1. Traffic: Service-Inventory Pod access Service-Rates/parking or Service-Rates/review: Make sure security group is configured to allow 169.254.0.0/16 to receive traffic from lattice fleet.
+1. Check Service-Inventory Pod access for Service-Rates/parking or Service-Rates/review by execing into the pod, then curling each service.
+(Make sure security group is configured to allow 169.254.0.0/16 to receive traffic from lattice fleet.)
    ```bash
    kubectl get pod
    ```